Franceskling/final_project/README.md

 Zoom- used for team meetings 2-3 times a week

-Class time- Tuesdays and Thursdays, used for catching up on individual segments, planning out the responsibilites, collabortating on segments, and working with TAs for extra help
+Class Time- Tuesdays and Thursdays, used for catching up on individual segments, planning out the responsibilites, collabortating on segments, and working with TAs for extra help

 Office Hours- used when extra help is needed with TAs